 Formal Complaint Process

 If the complainant is not satisfied or not willing to address the issue with the individual, a formal process may be initiated.
-All formal complaints must be in writing using the official Asbury University Student Complaint Form, which is available online and in the Office of Student Development.
-Complaints should be filed during the semester of occurrence but no later than 30 days after the date of the incident.
-Process and procedures for the complaint resolution are available in the Office of Student Development.
+All formal complaints must be in writing using the official Asbury University Student Complaint Form, which is available online and in the Office of Student Life.
+Complaints should be filed during the semester of occurrence but no later than 30 days after the end of the semester.
+Process and procedures for the complaint resolution are available in the Office of Student Life.